Understanding Alcohol Use Disorder

 - Continued to drink even though it was causing trouble with your family or friends?

-- More than once gotten into situations while or after drinking that increased your chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or having unprotected sex)?
+- More than once gotten into situations while or after drinking that increased your chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or unsafe sexual behavior)?

 - Had to drink much more than you once did to get the effect you want?
 Or found that your usual number of drinks had much less effect than before?